 5. Blue = Electric Brakes or Hydraulic Reverse Disable (See Blue Wire Notes below.)

-In the Trailer Wiring Diagram and Connector Application Chart below, use only the first 5 pins, and ignore the rest.
+In the Trailer Wiring Diagram and Connector Application Chart below, use the first 5 pins, and ignore the rest.

 For trailers that have a little more going on electrically, we recommend 7-pin connectors.
 The 2 added pins are for Auxiliary Power and Back-up Lights.